osu-crypto/libOTe/AUDIT.md

 The original general audit closed on 2026-08-27 after the cleanup and verification pass.
 Follow-up reviews retain the same finding sequence.
 The RevCuckoo implementation was excluded because it is undergoing a separate set of substantial changes.
-AUD-001 remains intentionally deferred.
+AUD-001 is now fixed for the analyzed profile;
+other Ring-LPN profiles still require separate parameter analysis.

 ## AUD-001: Ring-LPN regular support can lose effective weight after factor folding

-Status: deferred
+Status: fixed (analyzed Goldilocks profile only)

 Affected code: